ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 **Island:** When a locality includes an island name, and the locality is on or near an island, then the name of the island should be included in this field.
-An island is included in this field if a locality has the word “island” in its proper name even though (depending on the tides) it may be a peninsula.
+An island is included in this field if a locality has the word "island" in its proper name even though (depending on the tides) it may be a peninsula.
 (Rhode Island is nevertheless a state.)
 An offshore locality that is associated with, and near, an island should include the island.
-For example, if the Verbatim Locality is “100 yds off of the beach, Bay Farm Island, Alameda Co., California”, then the Higher Geography record should include:
+For example, if the Verbatim Locality is "100 yds off of the beach, Bay Farm Island, Alameda Co., California", then the Higher Geography record should include:

 +----------------+----------------+----------------+----------------+----------------+